mpetuska/kmdc/docs/TIPS_N_TRICKS.md

 ### Flow

-1. Pick an MDC component to wrap and familiarize yourself with its interface.
+1. Pick an MDC ui to wrap and familiarize yourself with its interface.
-    * Read the MDC component's README (e.g.: [mdc-checkbox]) to understand how its HTML works.
+    * Read the MDC ui's README (e.g.: [mdc-checkbox]) to understand how its HTML works.
-    * Check out the MDC component's Typescript/JavaScript interface to understand how its underlying JS control works.
+    * Check out the MDC ui's Typescript/JavaScript interface to understand how its underlying JS control works.
-2. Create the KMDC component.
+2. Create the KMDC ui.
 See [MDCCheckbox.kt] for an example.
     1. Create new `kmdc-` module in [../lib]
-    2. Create a wrapper for top-level MDC component
+    2. Create a wrapper for top-level MDC ui
-        1. If needed, declare the MDC component's CSS module and reference it in KMDC's main composable function.
+        1. If needed, declare the MDC ui's CSS module and reference it in KMDC's main composable function.
-        2. If needed, declare a JS external module for the MDC component adapter and use it to initialise and dispose composable HTML ref.
+        2. If needed, declare a JS external module for the MDC ui adapter and use it to initialise and dispose composable HTML ref.
         3. If needed, create wrappers for your chosen module's MDC subcomponents.
     3. Create a new `Samples` file in [../sandbox/src/jsMain/kotlin/samples] to render and test your composable in